charkost/popme/README.md

 }
 ```

-It comes with the "google" pair by default
+It comes with the "google" pair by default.

 ### Open

-You can open a page that exists in your file like this
+You can open a page that exists in your file like this:

 ```
 $ pop google